deriv-bots/derivbots-2026/README.md

 ![AI-Fintech](https://user-images.githubusercontent.com/57016982/170944162-b0775598-289a-49a3-85c6-2c0af545741c.jpg)

 > ⚠️ These bots are intended for experienced traders.
-Always test on demo accounts first and consult a financial advisor before going live.
+Always test on demo accounts first and consult a financial advisor like me before going live.

 ---